melos-app/melos/README.md

 - install [Musescore](https://musescore.com/)
 - install [Typst](https://typst.app/)
+- A Typst file that defines the songbook project.
-- Musescore files are in a directory where the file name is the title of the song.
+- Musescore files are in a directory named `musescore` next to the above Typst file where the Musescore file name is the title of the song.

 ## Process